yusef-okasha97/k8s-disaster-recovery-velero-minio/README.md

 ```
 ## Step 3: Restore & Recovery
   ### step-3-restore--recovery)
-Install the Velero tool on the new cluster "with old config." after do this and you can see the backet try to run the below command
+Install the Velero tool on the new cluster "with old config."
+After doing this, you can see the bucket try to run the below command
   **1. Get backup  name**
   ```
   velero backup get